apache/lucene/lucene/MIGRATE.md

 ### AutomatonQuery/CompiledAutomaton/RunAutomaton/RegExp no longer determinize (LUCENE-10010)

 These classes no longer take a `determinizeWorkLimit` and no longer determinize behind the scenes.
-It is the responsibility of the caller to to call `Operations.determinize()` for DFA execution.
+It is the responsibility of the caller to call `Operations.determinize()` for DFA execution.

+### RegExp no longer supports the optional complement syntax

 The `RegExp` class no longer supports the optional complement syntax, previously supported by the `~` character.
+In many cases complement-of-range may be a suitable replacement, e.g. `[^a-z]`.

 ### DocValuesFieldExistsQuery, NormsFieldExistsQuery and KnnVectorFieldExistsQuery removed in favor of FieldExistsQuery (LUCENE-10436)